DosMike/TF2-Puzzle/README.md

 ### `!activator,TF2Puzzle,EnableInputs <inputs>`

 I couldn't find any good way to disable jumping outside of `trigger_push`ing players down, so player inputs can now selectively be toggled using these outputs.
+Upon death or map reset, the input control flags will reset and the player will be able to control normally again.
 Possible values are:
 * *ATTACK* - Usually mouse 1
 * *JUMP* - Usually space
 * *DUCK* - Crouching, usually ctrl